PrinceWang2018/MicroAS-seq/Readme.md

 ## Description

 MicroAS-seq is a targeted multiplex amplification library construction protocol to detect micro-exon skipping.
 Here is a comprehensive pipeline for demultiplexing and quantifying sequencing data from MicroAS-seq experiments.
 This pipeline processes multiplexed sequencing data through adapter trimming, barcode demultiplexing, alignment, and quantification.
-It's specifically designed for analyzing microAS-seq or similar multiplexed sequencing data.
+It's specifically designed for analyzing MicroAS-seq or similar multiplexed sequencing data.

 ## Table of Contents